-Today, with all our wealth and power, our strength is freedom's only real guarantee in the world.
+Today, with all our wealth and power, our strength is freedoms only real guarantee in the world.
 And we know, in our hearts, that were we to drop our burden, it would not be long until the threat to freedom somewhere else became the threat to freedom here.

 President Johnson has chosen the hard way and the right way.
-Today in Viet Nam and the Dominican Republic -- and, again, tomorrow it may be someplace else -- he has pitted our strength against aggression.
+Today in Vietnam he has pitted our strength against aggression.
 That aggression has not always been open and easy to understand.
-(Today, you know, aggression need not come in form of infantry divisions, tanks and planes crossing from one nation into another.)
+(Today, you know, aggression need not come in form of infantry divisions crossing from one nation into another.)

 And, in resisting it, it cannot be a simple matter of carrying all-out war to the aggressor's homeland to win a final and total victory.

 President Johnson recognizes the fact that defense of freedom and of our own security will not lend themselves to easy or quick answers.

-And he recognizes the fact that the totalitarians in this world do not intend to blow the world to pieces -- but plan instead to pick it up, piece by piece, as we tire and withdraw.
+And he recognizes the fact that the totalitarians in this world do not intend to blow the world to pieces - but plan instead to pick it up, piece by piece, as we tire and withdraw.

-Several times in this century the totalitarians have said: "The Americans have no patience, they have no stamina, they have no will to fight, they are inward-looking.
-Let us take the risk; the Americans have no heart for this."
+Several times in this century the totalitarians have said: 'The Americans have no patience, they have no stamina, they have no will to fight, they are inward-looking.
+Let us take the risk.''

-And the totalitarians have taken their risks.
+And the totalitarians have taken the risks.
 What a price the world has paid.